BestTimesToVisit.com Logo

 Local City Buses and Trams

-Within cities like Naples, Palermo, and Bari, local buses are the most common way to get around.
-They can be crowded and schedules can be somewhat fluid.
+Within cities like Palermo, Naples, or Bari, local buses and trams are the most economical way to get around.
+They cover most areas, though routes can be complex.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.